Dr Robert Lowe

 Dr Rob Lowe studied his PhD (2008-2011), where he used machine learning tools to predict the potential for phospholipidosis for various drug molecules.
 From 2011-2015 he joined the Rakyan lab at the Blizard Institute, QMUL where he worked as a Postdoctoral Research Assistant applying bioinformatics techniques to a number of epigenetic datasets.

 Dr Rob Lowe's lab is interested in the application of both computational modeling and pattern recognition to understand biological function.
 The Lab has a specific focus on epigenetics and in particular DNA methylation.
 We aim to work closely and collaborate with a number of wet lab biologists in order to build appropriate models and test our predictions.
+Additionally we have begun to develop our own wet-lab experience using the ciliate Tetrahymena Thermophila, a unique model system.

 DNA Methylation Dynamics during Senescence – A computational approach to understand the dynamics of DNA methylation during the process of senescence.
 We aim to build computational models that will further our understanding of the functional mechanisms during senescence.